rajudonkeshwar/k8-resources/readMe.md

 this command will create IAM role with policy ExpenseMySQLSecretRead and integrate with EKS SA

-then run below command then you will get service account details: kubectl get sa <sa-name> -n expense -o yaml
+then run below command then you will get service account details: skubectl geta <sa-name> -n expense -o yaml